 Google researchers release audit framework to close AI accountability gap

-Researchers associated with Google and the Partnership on AI have created a framework to help companies and their engineering teams audit AI systems before deploying them.
+associated with and the Partnership on AI have created a framework to help companies and their engineering teams audit AI systems before deploying them.
 The framework, intended to add a layer of quality assurance to businesses launching AI, translates into practice values often espoused in AI ethics principles and tackles an accountability gap authors say exists in AI today.

 The work, titled “Closing the AI Accountability Gap: Defining an End-to-End Framework for Internal Algorithmic Auditing” is one of a handful of outstanding AI ethics research papers accepted for publication as part of the Fairness, Accountability, and Transparency (FAT) conference, which takes place this week in Barcelona, Spain.